When I write, I understand that words matter. Sometimes I struggle to find the perfect word to convey what I am feeling or thinking.

 And then I took a preaching class.
 In some ways, trying to find the right words to convey God’s truth to people with differing beliefs was much more difficult.
 And in some ways, I found these words breathing more life into me than I had ever felt before.
 Writing these sermons made me fall in love with Scripture, quite possibly for the first time.

 And now I’m in a pastoral care class.
 My professor has social work and community development backgrounds.
 During our first class, she said something that really got my attention.

 She said that she’s really been evaluating the words she uses for things.
 She even admitted how difficult task it’s been.
 She gave us an example using the word “needy.”
 She said that if we view someone as needy, there is a power differential in place.
 And guess who is in the position of power.

 Whoa.
 Let that sink in.

-When we think of someone as needy, we automatically become their savior.
+When we think of someone as needy, we automatically see ourselves as their savior.
 When we view ourselves as the powerful one, it becomes all about us and how great we are.